enterprisemediawiki/meza/manual/SettingUpVirtualBox.md

 1. Start your VM
 2. SSH into the VM
 3. Run `sudo meza deploy monolith` to install your wiki server.

+This will setup a demo wiki with the user `Admin` with password `adminpass`.
+Update this password or remove this user for production environments.
+To add wikis see [these docs](manual/AddingWikis.md).

 ## Red Hat